GDPR, Google Analytics & You: 5 Steps to Update Your Website (#3 is easier than it sounds)

 Analytics.js “Universal Analytics” version

-This is the GDPR anonymous IP address command line for the newest version of Google Analytics snippet.
+This is the GDPR anonymous IP address command line for the newest version of the Google Analytics snippet.

 Google deprecated this version in 2016, but lots of websites still use it.
 (Don’t worry, it still works just fine.
 But you do miss out on some new features.)